shannyguy/todo-project/README.md

 ## Running the tests

 TestNG is the framework used for running the tests.
+Make sure TestNG plug-in is installed on your IDE.
 Configure TestNG to run the following suite: src/main/resources/testNGSuites/mySuite.xml (Run-> Run Configurations...)

 ### Tests cases